 The Department of Speech and Hearing Sciences’ Master of Science in speech-language pathology is a member of the Western Regional Graduate Program (WRGP).
 The WRGP allows students to enroll at participating institutions outside of their home state and pay resident tuition.
 The participating states are Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.

-The Department of Speech and Hearing Sciences follows the WSU Graduate School Guidelines for applicants.
-The M.S.
-SHS requires application and admittance.
+The Department of Speech and Hearing Sciences follows the WSU Graduate School Requirements for applicants.
+Each application will be submitted through CDCAS.
+The MS SHS requires application and admittance.
 A cumulative GPA of 3.2 of the last 60 semester credit or 90 quarter credits is required.
 The program admits for fall semester only.

 Complete and submit the following items: